 - Improved services, safety, and efficiency of the healthcare system

-What benefits physicians have for meaningfully using EHR technology?
+What benefits do physicians have for meaningfully using EHR technology?

 The incentive payment ranges from $44,000 for 5 years to $63,750 for 6 years (Starting from 2011).
 Eligible physicians (EPs) and eligible hospitals (EHs) demonstrating adaptation and efficient use of EHR, get valuable rewards.
-To encourage physicians to go for EHR meaningful use and reduce the burden for healthcare providers, it is classified into three stages.
+Encouraging physicians to go for EHR meaningful use and reduce the burden on healthcare providers is classified into three stages.

 Stage 1 of Meaningful Use